In writing this

-Lyme disease is another possible cause of symptoms of ME/CFS.
+Lyme disease is another candidate among possible causes of Chronic Fatigue Syndrome.

-Fatigue Syndrome symptoms and therefore provide clues to a CFS cause.
+Fatigue Syndrome symptoms and therefore provide possible clues to Chronic

 What is a diagnostic marker?

-If there was a clear biomarker, you could go into your doctors, have a blood test and you would be given a diagnosis of ME or CFS.
+If there was a clear diagnostic marker or biomarker, you could go to your doctor, have a test and you would be given a diagnosis of Myalgic Encephalomyelitis or CFS as a result.

 With a clear diagnostic

-Fatigue Syndrome causes could be much more easily identified.
+Fatigue Syndrome causes could be more easily identified.

 Move to read more of my approach to Alternative Healing Therapy.